ujji7/eldians/FEATURES.md

 Where:
 * "auctionSale" is a boolean telling whether the auction sale is on (true) or off (false)
   * if no "auctionSale" attribute exists in the file, or it is not a boolean, it will be defaulted to false
+* "Uid" is a integer telling the correct unique id in the database
+    * As more games are added, this Uid increases to allow for new games with unique ids to be created.
+    * If there is no Uid, or it is not an integer, or it is <0, it will be default set to 0

 * "gamesOnSale" is the actual marketplace, consisting of usernames which correspond to a list of game unique ids
   * if "gamesOnSale" does not exist or does not follow the specified format, an empty marketplace will be created